winniewandia/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 5. JavaScript script that adds a <li> element to a list when the user clicks on the tag DIV#add_item
 6. JavaScript script that updates the text of the <header> element to New Header!!! when the user clicks on DIV#update_header
 7. JavaScript script that fetches the character name from this URL: https://swapi-api.alx-tools.com/api/people/5/?format=json
+8. JavaScript script that fetches and lists the title for all movies by using this URL: https://swapi-api.alx-tools.com/api/films/?format=json